Cambodian art: Textiles

+Zhou mentioned that people from Siam brought silk production into Angkor and weave "black patterned satiny silk".
+Inscriptions, bas-reliefs, and Zhou Daguan's late 13th century report have shown that backstrap looms were used to weave, at least during Angkor.
 Cambodia's modern silk-weaving centers are Takéo, Battambang, Beanteay Meanchey, Siem Reap and Kampot provinces.
 Silk-weaving has seen a major revival recently, with production doubling over the past ten years.
 This has provided employment for many rural women.
 Cambodian silk is generally sold domestically, where it is used in sampot (wrap skirts), furnishings, and pidan (pictorial tapestries), but interest in international trade is increasing.
+Traditionally, Cambodian textiles have employed natural dyes.
+Red dye comes from lac insect nests, blue dye from indigo, yellow and green dye from prohut bark, and black dye from ebony bark.
+Khmer patterned silks traditionally feature two borders, the central field, and two end panels.